Most Frequently asked Test/Quality Assurance Analyst Interview Questions and Answers:

 Q #5) Define Use Case Testing.

-Answer: Use case testing can be defined as the functional black box testing technique which captures the series of interactions that has occurred between ‘actors’ and ‘system’.
-Here ‘Actors’ are the represented by the users and their interactions.
+Answer: Use Case testing can be defined as the functional black-box testing technique which captures the series of interactions that have occurred between ‘actors’ and ‘system’.
+Here, ‘Actors’ are represented by the users and their interactions.

-- Functional requirements of the project are organized.
+- The functional requirements of the project are organized.

-- Records path or scenarios from start to finish.
+- Records the path or scenarios from start to finish.

 - Can cover integration defects i.e. the defects that occurred as a result of interaction between different components.